 Each room features a small apartment complete with a bedroom, sitting area and kitchen.
 They offered continental breakfast and a variety of complimentary non-motorized water activities from their private dock.
 We found the Kona Kai extremely comfortable and would recommend any length of stay while in Key Largo.

 What we loved about Islamorada was the complete change in vibe from Key Largo.
 They are so close together, yet offer such a different experience and feel.
 Islamorada has a less commercial feel to it and was a place we felt that we could connect with the local people of the Florida Keys.

-Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water and accessible from small pull offs where white sand rolls gently into the water.
+Not to mention that the road leading both onto and off of the island offers a spectacular display of bright turquoise water with access from small pull offs where white sand rolls gently into the water.
 Spend some time here enjoying the water activities available.
 Islamorada offers a wide range of options, from guided fishing tours to local island brewery tours.

 We used Key Largo as a base for exploring Islamorada, as the islands are very close together.
 This is a great option if you have a limited amount of time but still want to experience both islands.
 It’s also nice to check into a place for 2 nights instead of 1, so we would recommend this approach.

 Featuring one of the world’s largest collections of international diving helmets and artifacts, this museum is a must stop for anyone who scuba dives, is fascinated with history or dreams of underwater exploration.

 We were absolutely enamored by the layout of this museum, taking us through the entire evolution of diving from open bottom helmets to today’s popular SCUBA and everything in between.

 I especially loved the display featuring the history of underwater photography and the chance to see the evolution of cameras, hard to believe how far we’ve come from Ikelite housings the size of briefcases to a GoPro.